Iberdrola España and the platform Vente a Vivir a un Pueblo bring the ‘Summer Microcine Festival in Our Village’ to Meira in Lugo

-The 3rd Edition of the Summer Microcinema Festival, organised by the platform Vente a Vivir a un Pueblo to fight depopulation, alongside Iberdrola España, kicked off its national tour on 22 July in the Albacete town of Peñas de San Pedro.
+The 3rd Edition of the Summer Microcinema Festival, organised by the platform Vente a Vivir a un Pueblo to fight depopulation, alongside Iberdrola España, has already visited the Albacete town of Peñas de San Pedro the municipality of Fuendetodos in Zaragoza, the Cantabrian town of La Costana, the municipalities of Ciudad Rodrigo and Villarino in Salamanca, and Meira in Lugo.
 This initiative is part of the company’s strategy to support culture and its commitment to rural areas.
 The aim is to highlight the quality of life in small villages and more depopulated areas.

-The free event, open to the public, was a great success, with over one hundred locals and holidaymakers attending in the town square to enjoy microshorts – less than a minute long – that had participated in competitions organised by Iberdrola in collaboration with Cultura Inquieta.
+The free event, open to the public, was a great success, with over one hundred locals and holidaymakers attending in the town squares to enjoy microshorts – less than a minute long – that had participated in competitions organised by Iberdrola in collaboration with Cultura Inquieta.
 These films were awarded for their messages of sustainability, values, and quality of life in rural areas.

 With actions like this, Iberdrola reinforces its commitment to the community, where the company is present through 85 clean energy installations across all provinces: Cuenca (975 MW), Albacete (823 MW), Guadalajara (470 MW), Toledo (288 MW), and Ciudad Real (105 MW).